Women's Health (cont.)

 For about 40 years of her life, a woman experiences a normal phenomenon called the menstrual cycle.
 Regular loss of blood and tissues from natural sloughing of the inner lining of the uterus (menstruation) occurs every 26 to 35 days (more or less monthly) in every normal non-pregnant woman prior to menopause.
-Each month can be divided up into a follicular phase (an egg develops), ovulation (egg release) at mid-month, and a luteal phase (during which the uterine lining ready to receive a fertilized egg).
+Each monthly cycle can be divided into a follicular phase (an egg develops), ovulation (egg release) at mid-month, and a luteal phase (during which the uterine lining readies itself to receive a fertilized egg).
 If the egg is not fertilized, the uterine lining is shed, and a woman has her menstrual period.
 Then, the entire sequence of events starts over again.

 Most women do not have difficulties during the first half of their menstrual cycle, but once the egg has been released, there may be problems such as pelvic pain.
 During the second half of the cycle, a woman may experience premenstrual syndrome (PMS) and she may have menstrual cramps at the onset of her menstrual flow.

 Approximately 70%-90% of women suffer from premenstrual syndrome.
 PMS symptoms include irritability, nervousness, cramps, bloating, and headaches.
 A particularly severe condition, premenstrual dysphoric disorder (PMDD) is even more troublesome than PMS.